 Written by Beth Ladwig

-Beth Ladwig is our new Naturopath at Kundalini House.
+Beth Ladwig is a Naturopath and Kinesiologist at Kundalini House.
 Beth enjoys using herbal medicine, nutrition, iridology, flower essences and pathology testing for a gentle and effective approach to your health.
 As a Naturopath she understands that life is chaotic and our knowledge of ourselves is always changing.
 Naturopathic treatments need to reflect this with fluidity and a whole lot of laughter.

 We at Kundalini House understand that health and nutritional supplements can be confusing so please see Beth in our retail space for any questions you may have with our retail health range.